 Double major

 Students who meet the requirements for two of the concentrations within the mathematical sciences curriculum can receive a double major.
-To initiate a double major, students must obtain the appropriate form from the Office of Records and Registration.
+To initiate a double major, students must obtain the appropriate form from the Office of the University Registrar.

 Second baccalaureate degree